mjhea0/simple-poll/README.md

 ADD Build Status
 ADD coverage Status

-Straw Poll is a basic polling app.
+Straw Poll is a basic polling app, for thumbing up or down.

 ## Getting Started